Pueblo Weisbrod Aircraft Museum is a warbird museum about 50 miles outside of Colorado Springs, Colorado.

-Our original plan was to load up on peppers, spend a night and head to our next destination.
-A quick search on the Harvest Hosts lead us to the museum and our one night trip turned into two nights of RV Camping at Pueblo Weisbrod Aircraft Museum.
+Roasted Pueblo peppers lead us to the city, the air museum kept us there.
+Our original plan was to spend the night in our RV, load up on peppers and head to our next travel destination.
+A quick search of Harvest Hosts in the area lead us to the Pueblo Weisbroad Aircraft Museum.

 In the second hanger, there were displays of the U.S. space program and a tire from one of the space shuttles.
 A STEM learning lab for children was setup between the space displays and modern day aircraft, with interactive experiments.
 Even as adults, we found the experiments fun and educational